Vroom

 Vroom is an onomatopoeia that represents the sound of an engine revving up.
 It also describes the act of purposefully operating a motor vehicle at high speeds so as to create loud engine noises.
 The word is a common early childhood sound, and is used in speech therapy techniques.
 It is also an example of a cross-linguistic onomatopoeia.

 Origins

 According to the Merriam-Webster Online Dictionary, the first instance of "vroom" appearing in text was in 1965.
-Its origin is traced to the United States.
+Its origin is traced to the United States of America.